nbirnel/text-for-teh-win/README.md

 A stupid name for a simple thing.

-Edit text from any GUI object in Windows via a text editor (currently hard-coded to gvim, but can be configured in
+Edit text from any GUI object in Windows via a text editor (currently defaults to notepad, but can be configured in
 %USERPROFILE%\\.config\text-for-teh-win\config.ini).

 Run tftw.exe.